Does QuickBooks Calculate Sales Tax?

 off your plate

-QuickBooks Sales Tax FAQ
+QuickBooks Sales Tax: FAQ

 Yes.
 QuickBooks can automatically calculate sales tax for your invoices based on the customer’s location, the products or services being sold, and the current tax rates for that jurisdiction.
 It’s important to ensure that your sales tax settings are correctly configured and that you’ve set up the appropriate tax agencies and rates within QuickBooks to utilize this feature effectively.